JoshuaViado/Type./README.md

 “Remember, while today's writing software is useful and powerful, don't let a shiny tool distract you.” -  Bryan Collins

+"Type." takes all the word tools and brings it a step back and place what really matters front and centre, your words.
+The goal is to try recreate that personal, focused experience you get when you simply write from pen and paper.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts